 What is the Indonesian Rupiah (IDR)?

 The Indonesian rupiah – denoted with the symbol Rp – is the official currency of the sovereign Republic of Indonesia.
 Indonesia’s currency is authorized and issued by the Republic’s central bank, Bank Indonesia.
 In some instances, Indonesians will casually refer to the rupiah as “peak,” which translates as “silver.”
-The term, “rupiah,” came from the Sanskrit word, “rupyakam,” which also translates as “silver.”
+The term, “rupiah,” came from the Sanskrit word, “rupyaka,” which also translates as “silver.”

 In the foreign exchange trading market (forex), the rupiah is designated as IDR.
 It means that the exchange rate between the United States and Indonesia – for example – would be expressed as USD/IDR.
-The current USD/IDR exchange rate, as of 2020, is 14,167.80 or approximately Rp14,167 = 1 USD.
+The current USD/IDR exchange rate, as of late 2020, is 14,167.80 or approximately Rp14,167 = 1 USD.

 - The rupiah is the official currency of the sovereign Republic of Indonesia; it is represented by the symbol Rp and designated as IDR in the forex market.